AdguardTeam/KnowledgeBase/docs/adguard-for-linux/feedback.md

 ## Report a problem or suggest a feature

-If you’ve found a bug in AdGuard for Linux or want to suggest a new feature, here’s how to do it:
+If you’ve found a bug in AdGuard for Linux or would like to suggest a new feature, here’s how to do it:

 - Fill out the [feedback form](https://surveys.adguard.com/en/adguard_linux/form.html).
 - [Create a GitHub issue](https://github.com/AdguardTeam/AdGuardCLI/issues/new/choose).
 But before you do, check the [repository](https://github.com/AdguardTeam/AdGuardCLI/issues?q=is%3Aissue) for similar issues.